-Note that all functional errors of the SM Java API are provided by the same Java class, com.pcube.management.framework.rpc.RpcErrorException, which is contrary to normal Java usage.
-This "contrary" approach was chosen because of the "cross-language" nature of the SM API: it allows all the SM API implementations (Java, C, C++) to look and feel the same.
+All functional errors of the SM Java API are provided by the same Java class, com.pcube.management.framework.rpc.RpcErrorException, which is contrary to the normal Java usage.
+This approach was chosen because of the "cross-language" nature of the SM API.
+It allows all SM API implementations (Java, C, C++) to look and feel the same.